mnemnion/xterm-rust/marks/modern terminal.md

 A terminal must have a definite number of rows and columns.
 Everything of significance must be aligned on this grid.

 This is solvable for Unicode, though much scut work must be done.
-We simply declare by fiat when characters take a single space and when they take two.
+We simply declare by fiat when graphemes take a single space and when they take two.
 Those being ones only options.
 Some languages end up pretty ugly.
 Those users are used it it, I assure you.

 Can we render proportional text?
 Images?
 Video?
 I don't see why not.
 Anything that isn't bog text is a) structured by a linear textual sequence, b) rendered by a subsidiary program, c) aligned absolutely on the grid.